datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 Data Controller allows SAS programs to be executed at certain points in the ingestion lifecycle, such as:

-* Before an edit (control the edit screen)
+* Before an edit (to control the edit screen)
 * After an edit (perform complex data quality)
 * Before an approval (control the approve screen)
 * After an approval (trigger downstream jobs with new data)

-This program is simply `%include`'d after an edit has been made.
+The code is simply `%include`'d at the relevant point during backend execution.
 The program may be:

-* Physical, ie a `.sas` program on the physical server directory
+* Physical, ie the full path to a `.sas` program on the physical server directory
 * Logical, ie a Viya Job (SAS Drive), SAS 9 Stored Process (Metadata Folder) or SASJS Stored Program (SASjs Drive).

 If the entry ends in ".sas" it is assumed to be a physical, filesystem file.
 Otherwise, the source code is extracted from the Job/STP.
 The Job/STP path can be relative (beneath the /DataController root) or full (to another item in Drive / Metadata).